 Understand the Tourism Sector Characteristics

 The tourism sector has a lot of opportunities nowadays.
-Despite the big portals and tour aggregators, there is plenty of room for small businesses and professionals who want to make their way in this sector.
+Despite the big portals and tour aggregators, there is plenty of room for small businesses and professionals who want to build travel websites and make their way in this sector.

 Travelers want more and more personalized and different experiences.
 Mass tourism is giving way to another way of enjoying our holidays.